AaltoAsia/O-MI/JavaAgentDeveloperGuide.md

 Development enviroment
 ------

 (Note that it is also possible to develop with the O-MI Node environment with sbt (see Readme.md).
-Directory for the agents is at root `Agents/src/main/java/`)
+Directory for the agents is at `Agents/src/main/java/`)

 1. Get the release package
   a.
 Download the latest release